Nathan Healy

 Georgia Area Utility Providers

-Georgia residents benefit from electricity rates below the national average.
-Based on 2023 data, most local utilities charge between 11.7¢ and 14.6¢ per kWh compared to the national average of 16.0¢.
+Georgia homeowners benefit from electricity rates below the national average.
+In 2023, most local utilities charged between 11.7¢ and 14.6¢ per kilowatt-hour, compared to the national average of 16.0¢ per kWh.

 Georgia Utilities Electricity Rates